-Dr. Una FitzGerald's research group at NUI Galway is dedicated primarily to investigating Multiple Sclerosis (MS), a disease of unknown cause and of which there are 8000 sufferers in Ireland.
+Dr. Una FitzGerald's research group at University of Galway is dedicated primarily to investigating Multiple Sclerosis (MS), a disease of unknown cause and of which there are 8000 sufferers in Ireland.
 The condition affects the brain and spinal cord and can result in symptoms ranging from mild disabilities, such as problems with vision and balance, to a major losses in mobility, cognitive problems and difficulties with speech.

 The group is based in the new Biomedical Sciences building in the north campus and shares lab facilities and office space with CÚRAM, the SFI medical device "super centre".
 Over the past ten years the FitzGerald group has been investigating the disease at a cellular level, looking at pathology such as loss of myelin (a vital component of brain that is damaged in MS), inflammation, altered brain cell function and changes in the biochemical signalling pathways.

 Recently the group has developed an experimental model where brain tissue can be grown and maintained in the lab in dishes, with the help of nutrients, oxygen and added growth factors.
 This allows the researchers in the group to mimic the events that occur during the development of MS and study potential treatments for the disease.
 Indeed, the model is not only useful for studying MS but can be applied to research into a variety of neurological studies, including Parkinson's disease (PD) and is currently being used and further developed by one of Una Fitzgerald's PhD students, Enrico Bagnoli.